-Many temporary and semi-permanent furnaces were constructed around the world using the OKKO 1000 modular furnace building system designed by R.T.
+Many temporary and permanent furnaces were constructed around the globe using the OKKO 1000 modular furnace building system designed by R.T.
 Bullock.
-Some were small high temperature units needed in the forging industry for titanium alloys, up to the largest of fabricated oil platform legs.
-A set of 500Tonne legs needing a 30000mm x 15000mm x 8000mm temporary furnace was one of the largest constructed at the time.
+From small high temperature units for the forging industry, up to the largest temporary furnaces for fabricated oil platform legs.
+A set of 500Tonne legs needing a 30000mm x 15000mm x 8000mm temporary furnace being one of the largest ever constructed.

 Click on the articles below to view them